-- 20% Task 1-Functional and sensible implementation of eager page table construction.
-With memcmp () disabled, it should boot to the kernel prompt.
-Furthermore, creating additional shells should create additional address spaces that work correctly. - 20% Task 2-Sensible implementation of a memory map data structure.
+- 25% Task 1-Functional and sensible implementation of eager page table construction.
+With memcmp() disabled, it should boot to the kernel prompt.
+Furthermore, creating additional shells should create additional address spaces that work correctly. - 10% Task 2-Sensible implementation of a memory map data structure.
 It needs to provide add, remove, change, and lookup functionality.
 The lookup needs to work for arbitrary addresses. - 20% Task 3-Functional and sensible implementation of lazy page table construction.
-With memcmp () enabled, it should still boot to the kernel prompt.
-Creating additional shells should work as before. - 30% Task 4-Fleshed out implementation.
+With memcmp() enabled, it should still boot to the kernel prompt.
+Creating additional shells should work as before. - 10% Task 4-Fleshed out implementation.
 There should be support for removing, moving, and changing the protection of regions.
-Matching testcases implemented in the shell code or pagingtest, are expected. - 10% Task 5-Reflection on your implementation.
+You must pass the pagingtest test. - 25% Task 5-Processes.
+Get virtual memory working for the process abstraction.
+You should be able to run the urun command at the NK shell, and the hack program at the user shell. - 10% Task 6-Reflection on your implementation.
 Put the answers in your STATUS file please.